peterb12/A-Tour-Of-Haskell/Week4.md

 ```
 myMap :: (a -> b) -> [a] -> [b]
 ```

+The trickiest bit here is figuring out how to apply your passed in function to the list.

 Homework five is done when you can run these examples in the REPL and get the right answer: